 - South Okanagan

 During a wildfire, smoke conditions can change quickly over short distances and can vary considerably hour-by-hour.

 Wildfire smoke is a natural part of our environment but it is important to be mindful that exposure to smoke may affect your health.

-People with pre-existing health conditions, the elderly, infants, children and sensitive individuals are more likely to experience health effects.
+People with pre-existing health conditions, the elderly, infants, children and sensitive individuals are more likely to experience health effects from smoke exposure.

 The bulletin can be accessed online at: https://www2.gov.bc.ca/gov/content/environment/air-land-water/